 Don’t worry there are no ghosts walking around at night, but there will be the odd wild animal and visions of Wolf Creek murderers stepping out from the shadows and dashing cowboys named Troy to rescue you thanks to your spooky campfire talk late at night.

-Kayaking along the Murrumbidgee River
+2. Kayaking along the Murrumbidgee River

 We started off our kayaking trip on the hunt for wild koalas.
-We did not have to hunt for long; I think it was the first bend we turned that a koala was spotted snuggled high up in the trees curiously watching us staring in awe at him.
+We did not have to hunt for long; I think it was at the first bend we turned that a koala was spotted snuggled high up in the trees curiously watching us staring in awe at him.

-During the drought and the hotter months of summer, koalas can often be seen on the ground on the banks of the river desperate to catch a cool breeze.
+During times of drought and the hotter months of summer, koalas can often be seen on the ground on the banks of the river desperate to catch a cool breeze.